patternfly/patternfly-react/packages/patternfly-4/react-core/src/components/TextArea/examples/TextArea.md

         isValid,
         helperText: 'Validating...',
         invalidText: 'You must have something to say',
-        validated: false
+        validated: 'error'
       });

       if (isValid) {
         this.validationTimeout = setTimeout(() => {
           if (!this.state.isValid) {
-            this.setState({validated: false, invalidText: 'You must have something to say'});
+            this.setState({validated: 'error', invalidText: 'You must have something to say'});
           } else if (value.length > 10) {
-            this.setState({isValid: true, validated: true, helperText: 'Thanks for your comments!'});
+            this.setState({isValid: true, validated: 'success', helperText: 'Thanks for your comments!'});
           } else {
-            this.setState({isValid: false, validated: false, invalidText: 'Your being too brief, please enter at least 10 characters.'});
+            this.setState({isValid: false, validated: 'error', invalidText: 'Your being too brief, please enter at least 10 characters.'});
           }
         }, 2000);
       }